Dems put divides aside, rally behind Biden at convention

 “If you think things possibly can’t get worse, trust me, they can and they will if we don’t make a change in this election,” she said as she issued a call to action for the coalition of young and diverse voters who twice sent her family to the White House.

-Biden will formally accept the nomination on Thursday near his home in Wilmington, Delaware.
-His running mate, California Sen. Kamala Harris, who is the first Black woman on a national ticket, speaks Wednesday night.
+Biden’s wife, Jill, will get top billing at the Democratic convention on Tuesday.
+A longtime teacher, she’ll speak from her former classroom at Brandywine High School near the family home in Wilmington, Delaware.

+The convention will culminate with Biden formally accepting the nomination on Thursday.

-Leading up to that, Biden sought on opening night to demonstrate the broad ideological range of his supporters.
+As the week unfolds, Biden faces questions about whether the convention will energize the disparate factions he hopes to thread into a coalition.
+He used the opening night to demonstrate the broad ideological range of his supporters.

 Monday’s speeches were framed by emotional appearances from average Americans touched by the crises that have exploded on Trump’s watch.